-• The Company has twelve PPA Contract's assigned by three to Nuevo Chagres, Portobello, Rosa de los Vientos and Maranon parks.
+The Company has twelve PPA Contract's assigned by three to Nuevo Chagres, Portobelo, Rosa de los Vientos and Maranon parks.
 The PPA's were awarded on March 21, 2012, by which energy production is sold to the three distribution companies in Panama: Empresa de Distribucion Electrica Metro-Oeste, S. A. (EDEMET) (controlled by Gas Natural Fenosa), Empresa de Distribucion Electrica Chiriqui, S. A. (EDECHI) (controlled by Gas Natural Fenosa) and Elektra Noreste, S. A. (ENSA) (controlled by Empresas Publicas de Medellin).

-Each PPA states that the energy supply period is for 180 months, beginning on July 1, 2014 and finishing on June 30, 2029.
+Each PPA states that the energy supply period is for 180 months, beginning on July 1, 2014 and finishing on September 30, 2029.
 Portobelo and Maranon PPA's were extended until December 2033.
 Price will be reset annually, keeping 75% of the base price fixed and the remaining 25% will be indexed to Panamanian Consumer Price Index (CPI).
+In the event that the Company is unable to fulfill its obligations under any of the contracts, the performance bonds that support the obligations may be drawn by the customers.
+The amounts of the performance bonds outstanding as at September 30, 2020 were US\$17,884,164 (2019 US\$21,492,232).

-In December 2014, the Company signed the Wake Effect Agreement with UEP Penonome I, S. A., in which UEP II must compensate UEP I for the energy losses caused by the wind restriction imposed that physical the turbines to UEP I. The Company agrees to pay a monthly payment beginning with the Commercial Operation Date occurred on February 19, 2018, for 25 years term.
+In December 2014, the Company signed the Wake Effect Agreement with UEP Penonome I, S. A., in which UEP II must compensate UEP Penonome I, S. A. (hereinafter "UEP I") for the energy losses caused by the preferred physical position of the wind turbines which impact the wind regime.
+The Company agrees to pay a monthly payment beginning with the Commercial Operation Date occurred on February 19, 2018, for 25 years term.
+The wake effect compensation amount is disclosed in Note 15.